fgtrzah/steckplatz/README.md

 a lib instead of re-implementing every time I work on front end.
 Ideal for rapid prototyping not intended for production apps.
 Original: tachyons.css inspired.

+#### Idea / proactive changelog-ish
+- find out why it warns about punycode deprecation despite using requre("punycode/") instead of require("punycode") as per top-voted gh issues threads
+- JetBrains Mono the system

 #### TEMPLATE

-# Vite React Component Library Starter
+#### Vite React Component Library Starter

 This is a starter template for creating React component libraries using Vite.
 It includes a robust set of features to help you develop, test, and build your library efficiently.

-## Features
+#### Features

 - React: A JavaScript library for web and native user interfaces.
 - TypeScript: A strongly typed superset of JavaScript.